gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

 - **one or more times**: `+`
 The `+` quantifier matches the previous character if it repeats 1 or more times.

-    For example, we could find numbers of any arbitary length using the regex `\d+`.
+    For example, we could find numbers of any arbitrary length using the regex `\d+`.

     ![](/images/regex-example-of-plus.png){:.align-center}